3000 Miles to Graceland: Plot

-Cybil arrives and finds Murphy, who she assumes is Peterson.
+Cybil arrives and finds Murphy, whom she assumes is Peterson.
 Michael and Jesse arrive later in a stolen car and find the premises empty except for the bodies of Peterson and his secretary.
-Michael guesses that Murphy has his car and reports it stolen, causing Murphy to be arrested.
-The police discover that Michael is also driving a stolen car and arrest him as well.
+Jesse suspects that Murphy has his car, and Michael reports it stolen, leading to Murphy's arrest.
+The police discover that Michael is also driving a stolen car and arrest him.
 The men are put in adjoining cells and have a confrontation.

 Jesse helps Michael make bail after Michael agrees to make him his partner.
 Murphy calls a man named Jack who helps him make bail.
 Michael retrieves his car and finds Cybil tied up and gagged in the trunk.
 Murphy is picked up while hitchhiking, then kills the driver and steals his clothes and vehicle.

 Cybil and Jesse drive by.
-Murphy runs them off the road, and takes Jesse hostage, telling Cybil to find Michael and the money.
+Murphy runs them off the road and takes Jesse hostage, telling Cybil to find Michael and the money.
 Cybil begs Michael for help.
 After some persuasion, Michael decides to help and reports Murphy to the authorities.

 Michael meets Murphy at a warehouse with the money and convinces him to release Jesse.
-As Murphy realizes that the bag is full of cut-up newspaper instead of money, he is stung by a scorpion that Michael hid inside.
+As Murphy realizes that the bag is filled with cut-up newspaper rather than money, he is stung by a scorpion that Michael had hidden inside.

 A SWAT team surrounds the warehouse.
 Murphy pretends to surrender but grabs a gun and shoots Michael.
 A gunfight ensues.
-Murphy refuses to surrender and is killed by police.
+Murphy refuses to surrender and is killed by the police.
 An ambulance takes Michael for medical care, but is stolen by Cybil and Jesse.
-Once again, Michael wore a bulletproof vest, and is only slightly injured.
+Once again, Michael wore a bulletproof vest and was only slightly injured.
 The three escape together and are seen on Michael's boat, the "Graceland."

 Cast

 Production

+The original script was written by Richard Recco.
+Demian Lichtenstein shared a co-writing credit on the final film.

 Kurt Russell joined the film's cast in January 2000.

-Title

-The film's title is a reference to Elvis Presley's residence, Graceland, in Memphis, Tennessee.
-While attempting to capture Thomas J. Murphy, the U.S. Marshals (correctly) believe he is attempting to cross the border into Canada somewhere through Washington/Idaho/Montana, a distance which (as stated by U.S. Marshal Quigley) is "3000 miles to Graceland."
-Michael also seeks to escape by crossing the border into Canada through Washington.
+During production, David Arquette made appearances in World Championship Wrestling (WCW) becoming the WCW World Heavyweight Champion in the process.
+On the WCW Monday Nitro that aired following his victory, WCW filmed Arquette on set with Courteney Cox and Russell, who laughed at Arquette being the champion.

+The film's title is a reference to Graceland, the residence of Elvis Presley in Memphis, Tennessee.